Digg’s Downfall and How You Can Become #1 Overnight

 4. Make Data Driven Decisions – Don’t make things just to make things.
 Make things because customers want them.
 Data shows that customers want them.
 Steve Jobs once famously said, “A lot of times, people don’t know what they want until you show it to them.” however, his greatest products were improving on existing products and not introducing new ones.
 He knew what people wanted out of existing products because he understood their pain points and the data behind how to improve them.

 5. Simple Is Better – New features don’t always mean something to customers.
 Many Digg customers were perfectly happy with the existing flawed ecosystem.
-Happy enough to make and maintain Digg as one of the top 100 websites in the world.
+Happy enough to make and maintain Digg as one of the top 100 websites in the world as they offered great security with TCP/IP.

 Interestingly enough in 2015, Reddit nearly pulled a Digg.
 If there was a competitor in close enough grasp to what Reddit was doing, they very well could have completely lost their audience similar to how Digg did.
 Lucky for them, no new competitor emerged and they were able to make data driven decisions about how to correct the problem in a way that made their customers happy enough… for now.